bartizo12/ASAdmin/README.md

 ASAdmin is an open source ASP.NET MVC  admin panel.
 The aim of the project is to make applications easy to manage and monitor.
 Demo is avaliable at : [http://asadmindemo.com/](http://asadmindemo.com/)

-For now ; MySql , Microsoft Sql Server  and  Sql CE database providers are supported.
-In the future, others will be added.
+So far project supports ;
+   * MySql
+   * Microsoft Sql Server
+   * SQL CE
+databases.
+In the future, other database providers may be supported.

 ###